 Planning Scheme Amendment C211 was prepared by Council to incorporate the Pakenham Structure Plan (March 2017) which was approved by the Minister for Planning in March 2017.
 Conditions of the Amendment's approval was the introduction of a shortened Pakenham Activity Centre Incorporated Provisions that extracted the substantive planning requirements of the structure plan that related directly to decision making on permit applications.
 Additionally, an expiry date of 31 December 2019 was placed on the Incorporated Document.
+The expiry date was subsequently extended to 30 June 2021.

-The Pakenham Structure Plan 2017 has been reviewed, which resulted in this revised document, Pakenham Structure Plan (2019).
+The Pakenham Structure Plan 2017 was reviewed, which has ultimately resulted in this revised document, Pakenham Major Activity Centre Structure Plan (2021).
 Many of the previous document's comments, ideas, and suggestions have been included in this revised structure plan.
 The structure plan assists Council's understanding of Pakenham's strengths, issues and opportunities, which underpins Council's decisions and capital works and development program for the activity centre.

-3. Vision
+3 Vision